PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 The prescribed degrees of freedom are not numbered, and are marked with the "degree of freedom number" 0.

+There is also a method to supply the numbering of the nodes, perhaps  resulting from the Reverse Cuthill-McKee permutation.
+This may be useful when using LU or LDLT factorization as the fill-in may be minimized.

 ## Finite element

-The  finite element set is one of the basic entities in FinEtools.
+The  finite element set is one of the basic entities in `FinEtools`.
 It is a homogeneous collection of  finite elements defined by the connectivity (collection of node numbers, listing the nodes connected by the element in  a specific order).
 The finite element set  provides  specialized methods  to compute the values of basis functions and the values of  the gradients of the basis functions  with respect to the parametric coordinates.

 ### Element types